An Analytic Framework for Robust Training of Artificial Neural Networks: Robust training of ANNs

 in which $\Delta$ is the Laplace operator. \end{theorem}

 \Thmref{thm:pde} shows that training a robust ANN is the same as solving a PDE.
-Based on the fact that we are minimizing the magnitude of the gradient of $h$, it is natural to assume the Neumann boundary condition.
 This observation suggests that robust classifiers are a normal family of functions.
 The fundamental solution $\Phi$ of the Laplace operator could be used to find $h$ as a function of $\seq{\lambda_n}{n=1}{N}$,